Wetlands - Frequently Asked Questions

 Step 1.
 It must first be determined if a property has been identified as a wetland by checking the Municipality's wetlands maps.
 If the parcel is in a wetland, the management strategies in Table 2 of the Anchorage Wetlands Management Plan are used guidelines for development.
 They also outline what permit types are required.
 NOTE: If a parcel has wetlands, the specific wetlands permit must be obtained prior to the municipal fill and building permits.

 Step 2.
-If the property is designated "C" in the Anchorage Wetlands Management Plan, as long as the site-specific design and development conditions of the General Permits and the Wetlands Plan can be met, a General Permit can be obtained from the Planning Division.
+If the property is designated "C" in the Anchorage Wetlands Management Plan, as long as the site-specific design and development conditions of the General Permits and the Wetlands Plan can be met, a General Permit can be obtained from the Planning Department.
 This permit usually takes 1-3 weeks to issue and costs either $150 for projects under 16,500 sq. ft. or $475 for all others.

 Step 3.
 If a property is designated either "A" or "B," then any fill or development activities requires an Individual Section 404 Permit from the Corps of Engineers.
 These permits take 50-100 days to process.
 The more a project configures to the Anchorage Wetlands Management Plan management strategies for that site, the faster a permit can be issued.